-The reason why little new material is appearing on this website at the moment is that I'm busy working on my next book...
+Another reason why little new material is appearing on this website at the moment is that I have been busy working on my next book...

 In June 1916, two remarkable religious thinkers found themselves on opposite sides of the battle of Verdun; for both the experience was uniquely formative, but they responded to it very differently.
 It transformed their ideas of God, their careers and their lives.